Bride and Groom Portrait Photography

 Whatever you do this time goes quickly so I will stress again, plan ahead.

-If you followed my advice earlier and made the effort to visit the couple regularly before the wedding, you should have got to know their characters pretty well, as a couple and individually.
+Hopefully you followed my advice earlier and made the effort to visit the couple regularly before the wedding.
+You should have got to know their characters pretty well, as a couple and individually.

-Take your time and learn what to shoot and how far to push any boundaries without getting over personal.
-Wedding photography could be described as 90% people and 10% technique so never be afraid to simply ask outright what the couple are like and how they see themselves.
+Take your time.
+Learn what to shoot and how far to push any boundaries without getting over personal.
+Wedding photography could be described as 90% people and 10% technique.
+Therefore, never be afraid to simply ask outright what the couple are like and how they see themselves.

 The equipment and settings that you use for the bride and groom portrait photos will depend entirely where you go.

 If you are lucky enough to be shooting on a bright sunny day outdoors with some nice surroundings, you really should make the most of the natural light.

 If you visited this venue before at the same time, you should know what the light is doing. you should know where is best to place the couple for your shots:

 Sun behind camera directly on couple - You may need to use a reflector or fill in flash top lose the shadows a bit.
 Beware that this generally causes the couple to squint and isn’t the most flattering pose.

 Sun behind the couple but shining into your lens - This can be quite effective.
 Only if you have the effect of a beautiful day but the couple aren’t bothered by the sunshine.
 Please note here that when shooting into the sun, your camera will meter for the brightness of the sun behind. therefore, your couple may be underexposed.